-Standards Vice President
+2.1 Standards Vice President

-The Standards Vice President shall be responsible for the coordination and supervision of all engineering activities and objectives under this Standards Operations Manual, as authorized by The duties of the Standards Vice President are described in and in this Standards Operations Manual.
+The Standards Vice President shall be responsible for the coordination and supervision of all engineering activities and objectives under this Standards Operations Manual, as authorized by the Society Bylaws.
+The duties of the Standards Vice President are described in the Governance Operations Manual and in this Standards Operations Manual.

-Standards Directors
+2.2 Standards Directors

-Standards Directors are appointed by the Standards Vice President, as provided in and in this Standards Operations Manual.
+Standards Directors are appointed by the Standards Vice President, as provided in the

+Governance Operations Manual and in this Standards Operations Manual.
 Standards Directors shall be Members.

 Each Standards Director shall be responsible for working with all Technology Committee Chairs to organize and coordinate meeting schedules and to ensure that work is correctly placed and is being executed in a timely manner.